-- 1. The superintendent or designee is directed to assign credit values for courses offered by or through the school district and to develop formulas and procedures for awarding credit to students who transfer from a district that uses a different standard for awarding credit. - 2.
-The Jefferson City School District recognizes units of credit obtained through accredited schools and school districts, including credits earned through courses delivered primarily through electronic media, such as online courses.
-For the purposes of this policy, an "accredited school" is a Missouri public school, a Missouri charter school, the Missouri Course Access Program (MOCAP); a private agency where students with disabilities are placed by a public school; or any school or school district accredited by the Missouri State Board of Education, AdvancED or the Independent Schools Association of the Central States (ISACS).
-If a school or school district is located in another state, that school or school district must be accredited by that state's department of education, AdvancED, ISACS or the equivalent organizations. (§ 161.670, RSMo., DESE Graduation Guidance). - 3.
+- 1. The superintendent or designee is directed to assign credit values for courses offered by or through the school district and to develop formulas and procedures for awarding credit to transfer students who transfer from a district that uses a different standard for awarding credit. - 2.
+The Jefferson City School District recognizes units of credit obtained through accredited schools and school districts, including credits earned through correspondence courses or courses delivered primarily through electronic media, such as satellite video, cable video or computer-driven or online courses.
+For the purposes of this policy, an "accredited school" is the Missouri Virtual Instruction Program (MoVIP); a private agency where students with disabilities are placed by a public school; or any school or school district accredited by the Missouri Department of Elementary and Secondary Education (DESE), the North Central Association of Colleges and Schools (NCA), the Independent Schools Association of the Central States (ISACS) or the University of Missouri Committee on Accredited Schools Non-Public (CAS).
+If a school or school district is located in another state or country, that school or school district must be accredited by that state's or country's department of education, NCA, ISACS or the equivalent agencies. - 3.
 Students may earn advanced-standing credit by successfully completing high-school level courses prior to entering the ninth grade.
-Advanced-standing credit will be counted toward meeting all graduation requirements, including state minimum requirements.
-(DESE Graduation Guidance). - 4.
-The district may waive up to one unit of academic credit in English language arts, mathematics, science and social studies, whichever is most appropriate, for students who successfully complete an eligible career/technical program.
+Advanced-standing credit will be counted toward meeting all graduation requirements, including state minimum requirements. - 4.
+The district may waive up to one unit of academic credit in communication arts, math, science and social studies, whichever is most appropriate, for students who successfully complete an eligible career/technical program.
 Students must request this credit waiver prior to enrolling in the career/technical program for which the waiver is sought.
-Students must take the end-of-course exam required for any waived course.
-Unless otherwise waived by law, students who waive a social studies unit under this section are still required to complete a course of at least one semester in length on the institutions, branches and functions of the government of the state of Missouri, including local governments, and of the government of the United States and the electoral process.
-Students are also required to meet state requirements regarding American civics.
-(DESE Graduation Guidance). - 5.
-In addition to the waiver of credit above, a student may fulfill one unit of academic credit with a district-approved agriculture or career and technical education course for any English language arts, mathematics, science or social studies unit required for high school graduation in any combination up to fulfilling one requirement in each of the four subject areas.
-The substitution may not be made for courses that require an end-of-course assessment.
-Unless otherwise waived by law, students who waive a social studies unit under this section are still required to complete a course of study of at least one semester in length covering the institutions, branches and functions of the government of the state of Missouri, including local governments, and of the government of the United States and the electoral process.
-Students are also required to meet state requirements regarding American civics. (§ 170.017, RSMo.). - 6.
-The district may allow a student to fulfill one credit of any district-required mathematics, science or practical arts unit with a district-approved computer science course if the student has taken or is on track to take all courses that require end-of-course examinations for math and science.
-The district will notify all students relying on this provision that some institutions of higher education may require four units of academic credit in mathematics for college admission.
-The district will require the parent, guardian or legal custodian of each student to acknowledge in writing that taking a computer science course to fulfill a unit of academic credit in mathematics may have an adverse effect on college admission decisions. (§ 170.018, RSMo.). - 7.
-Students may earn credit for a subject that has been embedded into another subject-area course in accordance with guidelines established by DESE.
-(DESE Graduation Guidance). - 8.
+Additionally, upon the development and implementation of the required policy by DESE, the district will grant such credit as may be required by law for completion of a district-approved agriculture or career and technical education course for any communication arts, mathematics, science or social studies unit required for high school graduation in any combination up to fulfilling one requirement in each of the four subject areas.
+The substitution may not be made where the course for which the agriculture or career and technical education course is being substituted requires an end-of-course statewide assessment.
+The credit cannot be substituted for any course that requires a statewide end-of-course assessment.
+The policy required under this section shall be in addition to the optional waiver of one unit of academic credit for a three-unit career and technical program of studies. - 5.
+Students may earn credit for a subject that has been embedded into another subject-area course in accordance with guidelines established by DESE. - 6.
 Students may earn credit by other means as approved by the Board and in accordance with law.